This is the follow up to the previous post titled The Pharisee and the Publican. Please read it first.

 So now the Publican has answered the door when Christ knocked.
 Now what?
 Hug?
 Shake hands?
 No, more likely fall at His feet, being overcome with Godly sorrow, recognizing his nothingness and Christ's goodness, overcome by Christ's love for him, knowing that Christ died for him, the ungodly!

 The Publican, having been justified by faith, what, if anything, will Christ ask of the Publican?
 Will he ask him to reform his ways and live the gospel?
 No. But Christ will teach the Publican His Gospel and explain to him that he can have access to God's Grace because of his faith.
 He offers as a gift to the Publican, His grace.
 A free gift.
 The Publican must accept the gift.
 This is not as easy at it sounds.
 For the Pharisee it is quite impossible until he becomes like the Publican, a sinner, and pleads for mercy.
 But the Pharisee may not think he needs mercy.
 Why should he?
-His justification by works is quite impressive to all those that matter--his bishop, stake president, his family, his fellow high councilors.
+His justification by works is quite impressive to all those that matter--his bishop, stake president, his family, his fellow high councilors and himself!

 But back to the Publican and Christ.